-During pregnancy, a woman's iron needs increase.
+During pregnancy, a person's iron needs increase.
 Because it's important to get enough iron while you're pregnant, as well as when you're nursing, your doctor may suggest taking iron supplements.
 But the extra iron won't affect your baby, according to Howard Kurtz, M.D., an obstetrician-gynecologist and clinical instructor at Mount Sinai Medical School.
 However, if you're iron deficient, it could affect your baby.

 Supplements During Pregnancy

-According to the Cleveland Clinic, the recommended daily amount of iron for pregnant women is 30 mg, compared to 18 mg for other women.
+According to the Cleveland Clinic, the recommended daily amount of iron for pregnant people is 30 mg, compared to 18 mg for other women.
 It's possible to get enough iron from your diet to meet your needs during pregnancy, but most women need to take an iron supplement.
 The iron in your supplement won't affect your baby, however.
 "Your developing baby is your body's priority during pregnancy, so your natural iron stores will go to your baby first," Dr. Kurtz explains.
 If your iron stores aren't enough for both you and your baby, however, you could develop anemia.
 According to a study published in "The American Journal of Clinical Nutrition," anemia during pregnancy increases the risk of a premature delivery and having an underweight baby.

 Supplements During Breastfeeding